kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

 * **ebook-tools** - support for ebooks in EPUB format for **okular**

-* ocrmypdf tesseract-data-eng tesseract-data-slk tesseract-data-dan tesseract-data-ces - utility to make a PDF document searchable with trained datasets for the `tesseract` utility;
+* ocrmypdf tesseract-data-eng tesseract-data-slk tesseract-data-dan tesseract-data-ces tesseract-data-deu - utility to make a PDF document searchable with trained datasets for the `tesseract` utility;
     - trained datasets are stored in firectory `/usr/share/tessdata/`
     - A document is unsearchable, if it's composed of images, or the text cannot be searched, e.g. by `Ctrl + F`, or text cannot by selected
     - The command to make a PDF document searchable